-While many DIYers opt for rollers on large surfaces like walls, a brush provides greater precision while using less paint, as well as more versatility, creating both smooth and textured finishes, depending on your technique.
-And, of course, you’ll rely on brushes for trim and other detail work, as well as for painting furniture.
+While many DIYers opt for rollers on large surfaces like walls, a brush provides greater precision while using less paint, and more versatility, as brushes are able to create both smooth and textured finishes, depending on your technique.
+And of course you’ll rely on brushes for trim and other detail work, as well as for painting furniture.

 Read on to learn about brush material, size, shape, and quality—and how they factored into compiling this list of the best paint brushes:

 - BEST FOR PERFECT EDGES: Wooster 2-inch Shortcut Polyester Angle Sash Brush

-- BEST FOR OIL-BASED PAINT AND STAINS: Purdy Black Bristle Series Medium-Stiff Sash Paint Brush, 3-inch
+- BEST FOR OIL-BASED PAINT: Purdy Black Bristle Series Medium-Stiff Sash Paint Brush

 What Makes a Great Paint Brush?

 Brushes are made of different materials and come in various shapes and sizes to suit specific products and tasks.
 Here’s how to determine what’s right for your job.

 Brush bristles come in two major categories: natural, which are recommended for oil-based paints, and synthetic, which are best for water-based paints.